cassowarii/zucchinibread.js/README.md

     /* Do any other initialization you need to here. */ });
 ```

+Oh no global state!!
+Well, it's a video game. ;)

 Make sure you call `resources_ready()` after you register all your resources, or the game will never finish loading.
 It's like a safety feature, to let the game know you're done telling it to load new stuff.